Thamizhmathi477/safety-plan-assistant/README.md

-# 🏮 RescuePlan

-**A lantern for hard nights.**

-RescuePlan is a bilingual (English/Tamil), privacy-minded personal safety planning assistant for students, built for **RescueHacks 2026** under the **Mental Health Support** track.

-## The Problem

-We trained a machine learning model on a public dataset of 27,901 Indian students and achieved 91.8% AUC in identifying depression risk factors.
-The strongest predictors were prior suicidal thoughts, academic pressure, CGPA-related stress, age, and financial stress.
-Academic and financial stress are not background noise for students — they are strongly linked to real mental health outcomes.

-Most students never prepare a plan for hard moments *before* they happen — they try to figure it out in the moment, when it's hardest to think clearly.

-## The Solution

-RescuePlan guides a student through building a personal safety plan **while things are calm**, based on the **Stanley-Brown Safety Planning Intervention** — the same evidence-based framework used by crisis clinicians.
-In six short steps, a student
-identifies:

-1. Warning signs
-2. Coping strategies
-3. Supportive people & places
-4. People to ask for help
-5. Professional contacts
-6. Ways to make their environment safer

-The finished plan can be downloaded and kept for reference.
-Verified India crisis helplines (Tele-MANAS, Vandrevala Foundation, iCALL, KIRAN, Emergency 112) are always visible in the sidebar and on a dedicated "I Need Help Now" page.

-A **Quick Self Check-in** feature offers gentle, non-diagnostic reflections based on recent academic pressure, sleep, and financial stress — deliberately designed to never produce a risk score or percentage.
-Any mention of suicidal thoughts immediately and unconditionally routes to real crisis resources.

-## Why It's Different

-- **Bilingual**: full English and Tamil support, including the downloadable plan — built for students who think and process better in their first language.
-- **No account, no data collection**: everything lives in the browser session only.
-- **Doesn't diagnose or replace professionals** — deliberately avoids risk scores or percentage-based "diagnoses," and repeatedly points to real human support.
-- **Grounded in a real clinical framework**, not an ad-hoc checklist.
-- **Backed by our own trained model**, not just cited statistics.

-## Tech Stack

-- Python + Streamlit
-- Deployed on Streamlit Community Cloud
-- scikit-learn / XGBoost model trained separately for insight generation

-## Data Source

-Aggregate insight from the Student Depression Dataset (Kaggle, public), n=27,901.
-No individual data is stored or used by the app itself.

-## Disclaimer

-RescuePlan is a self-guided planning tool.
-It does not diagnose mental health conditions and is not a substitute for professional care.
-If you are in immediate danger, please contact emergency services (112 in India) or a trusted person right away.

-## Future Development

-- Expand language support beyond English/Tamil (Hindi, other regional languages)
-- Partner with college counseling cells for pilot testing
-- Add optional reminder feature to revisit/update the plan periodically
-- Explore verified integration with a crisis helpline for warm handoff
+🏮 RescuePlan
+A lantern for hard nights.
+Built by Thamizhmathi, Arunai Engineering College, for RescueHacks 2026 (Mental Health Support track).
+Why I built this
+I came across the Student Depression Dataset on Kaggle while working on an unrelated project, and the numbers stayed with me — 27,901 Indian students, and depression showing up in nearly 6 out of 10 of them.
+I trained a quick model on it (Logistic Regression, ~91.8% AUC) just to see what actually correlated most with depression.
+Academic pressure and financial stress came out near the top, right alongside a history of suicidal thoughts.
+None of that surprised me, honestly — most students I know carry some version of that stress.
+What struck me was how few of us have ever sat down and actually made a plan for what to do when things get hard, before they get hard.
+That's what RescuePlan tries to be: something you fill out on a calm day, so it's already there on a bad one.
+What it does
+RescuePlan walks a student through six short steps, based on the Stanley-Brown Safety Planning Intervention — the same framework crisis counselors actually
+use:
+Warning signs
+Coping strategies
+Supportive people & places
+People to ask for help
+Professional contacts
+Making your environment safer
+At the end, you get a plan you can download and keep.
+Verified India crisis helplines (Tele-MANAS, Vandrevala Foundation, iCALL, KIRAN, and 112) are visible the entire time, not buried in a menu.
+There's also a Quick Self Check-in — a few honest questions about how things have been going lately (sleep, pressure, stress).
+I deliberately did not turn this into a risk score or percentage.
+Early on I looked at building exactly that, and realized a model that's ~92% accurate on average can still be badly wrong for one specific person — and telling someone "Low Risk" after they've just told you about suicidal thoughts would be actively dangerous, not helpful.
+So instead, any mention of suicidal thoughts skips scoring entirely and goes straight to real crisis resources.
+Why it's bilingual
+I grew up speaking Tamil, and I know plenty of students who think and process things more clearly in Tamil than in English, especially when it's something personal.
+So the whole flow — including the downloadable plan — works in both languages, not just the UI labels.
+Built with
+Python + Streamlit
+scikit-learn (for the underlying analysis of the depression dataset) Deployed on Streamlit Community Cloud
+Data source
+Student Depression Dataset,
+Kaggle, n=27,901.
+Used only to understand aggregate patterns during development — the deployed app doesn't store or process any user's personal data.
+Disclaimer
+RescuePlan is a self-guided planning tool, not a diagnosis and not a replacement for professional care.
+If you're in immediate danger, please contact emergency services (112 in India) or someone you trust right now.
+Where I'd take this next
+Pilot it with my college's counseling cell to see if students actually use it Add Hindi and other regional languages
+A gentle, optional reminder to revisit the plan every so often — safety plans work best when they're kept up to date, not written once and forgotten Talk to an actual counselor about whether the check-in questions are asking the right things, since I built these off my own instincts, not clinical training